rishitmahuja/ML_submission/README.md

 For cross-validation, we divided the training dataset into 80% psedo-training and 20% pseudo-testing.
 For finding the optimal value of the hyper-parameter, we used grid search.

+## Random Forest
-## Random Forest: it is a bagging technique that tries to significantly reduce the variance while slightly increasing the bias in prediction.
+it is a bagging technique that tries to significantly reduce the variance while slightly increasing the bias in prediction.

 ### Important hyperparameters: